+- a.
+The zoning map amendment review and approval criteria of Sec.
+12.030.I.
 Staff has determined that amendments of a limited scope for existing planned developments where there are no changes to the building footprints do not require a rezoning.
-Therefore, this standard does not apply.
+Therefore, this standard - b.

-b.
 Whether the proposed PUD development plan and map amendment would be consistent with the comprehensive plan and any other adopted plans for the subject area.